 The treasury stock purchase benefits ‘A’ and ‘B’ to the detriment of family members ‘C’, ‘D’ and ‘E’.
 Even after the treasury stock purchase, ‘C’, ‘D’ and ‘E’ still lack the ability to control the company even if they vote as a block.
 The still need either ‘A’ or ‘B’ to affect change.

-So how is this possible?
+How is this possible?
 It all depends on the shareholder agreement.

 The underlying arrangement between owner’s in a small business, especially a closely held company, is a shareholder’s agreement.
 All parties owning a position in a small business sign a document defining how the relationship works between each other.
 This subject is a in-depth subject and very detailed.
-So this article limits the issue to the fundamentals of treasury stock.
+This article limits the issue to the fundamentals of treasury stock.

 The shareholder agreement often has a clause or article explaining the process of authorizing a treasury stock offer.
 Most agreements mandate a super majority of ownership to authorize a buy back (often not less than 60% but can be as high as 80% of outstanding shares).
 In addition, the clause may dictate restrictions as identified here: